jhpyle/docassemble/_docs/initial.md

 ## <a name="centered"></a>Whether interview is centered

-If you do not want your interview to be centered on the screen, set `centered` to `False`.
+If you do not want your interview questions to be centered on the screen, set `centered` to `False`.

 {% include side-by-side.html demo="centered" %}